qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Git

 - Rebase can rewrite history.
 After rebasing local branch, normal push will give weird result (because history is written).
 Rebase should be used with force push.
 If remote branch's history is rewritten, pulling should use `--rebase`.
-- Reverting a merge doesn't fully cancel the effect of the merge.
+- Reverting a merge doesn't fully cancel the side effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
 One solution is to revert the revert of merge.
 (A cleaner way to cancel a merge, instead of reverting merge, is to backup the branch, then hard reset to commit before merge, then cherry pick commits after merge, then force push.)
 - In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still record that secret.
 [Guest Post: How I Scanned all of GitHub’s “Oops Commits” for Leaked Secrets](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
 - `git stash pop` does not drop the stash if there is a conflict.